garrison0/philterms/posts/format.md

   - mental-content
   - meaning
 ---
 The **format** of a [mental representation](/posts/mental-representation/) is its structure.
-Format is opposed to [content](/posts/mental-content/).
+Format contrasts with [content](/posts/mental-content/).
 A format has content in the same way as a word has meaning.

-A format can have many potential contents:
+A format can have more than one potential content:

 | format                                                                                                | potential contents                                                                                                                                                                                                                                                                                                                                                                                   |
 | ----------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |